Azure-GOT/Downloading-Files/Use Cases/Virtual Network - DDoS protection.md

 <img src="Images/Virtual Network - DDoS protection/VNet DDoS protection enable.png">

 - You can select you existing DDoS protection plan if you have one, otherwise click on **Create a DDoS protection plan**
-- The new window will open for creating DDoS protection plan
+- The new window will open for creating DDoS protection plan.
 - Provide the basic details:

 | Setting | Value |